 What is SSL?

 SSL, which stands for Secure Sockets Layers, is an internet security technology that creates an encrypted connection between two points — generally a server and the client.
-This can be used to encrypt either a website or email connections.
+As a solution, this method assists users to encrypt either website or email connection.
 SSL is also known as a security protocol, which outlines certain rules for how algorithms should be used to encrypt data.

 While data transfers over HTTP (HyperText Protocol) are sent using just plain text, HTTPS encrypts the data being sent, removing the vulnerability of a hacker or other threat receiving private data such as social security numbers or other personal info.